-Conversely, Group B's consistently higher levels of self-efficacy, with a mean of 6.58, might have contributed to their persistent engagement and confidence throughout the course.
+Conversely, Group B's consistently higher levels of self-efficacy, with a mean of 6.6, might have contributed to their persistent engagement and confidence throughout the course.
 This is supported by their steady engagement with the course content, even during finals week, where they demonstrated a higher level of interaction with the videos.
 The hypothesis test results from Table 7 further corroborate this, as they indicate a statistically significant difference in engagement between the two groups during finals week, with Group B showing greater engagement.

 Technical Quizzes Scores

+Main things your data showed:

+students from both groups began the course with comparable levels of foundational knowledge and continued to progress at a similar rate, as demonstrated by their initial and mid-content quiz scores

+the educational content and teaching methods were equally accessible and effective for both groups, allowing students to advance their understanding at a similar pace. – and as evidenced by the video viewing, there was no significant difference throughout the course.
+They were learning and growing the same and accessing and watching videos the same.

+The lack of significant difference in the quiz scores implies that any variations observed in the final exam scores are likely not a result of initial knowledge gaps or differences in learning during the course but may be due to other factors, such as study habits, time management, or exam preparation strategies that came into play as the course progressed.
+Yes – this is interesting right.
+If they were identical up to the final assessment, then it may be that the all-at-once assessment does not do a good job of assessing their knowledge.

+GroupB: mid-content cumulative score X (FIG4), final cumulative score is 74% (FIG6)

+GroupA: mid-content cumulative score Y (FIG4), final cumulative score is 62% (FIG6)

+Technical quiz scores are basically the same up to the final.

+Engagement – as evidenced by video viewing is about the same up to the final.

+Topic sentence: what is the main thing you think the data show about the relationship between technical quiz scores?

 In the results section, we reported that the technical quiz scores for Group A and Group B were closely matched, with Group A having a mean score of 81.2% and Group B having a mean score of 82.6% on the pre-content quizzes.
 The hypothesis tests performed on these scores, as well as the mid-content quizzes, reveal no statistically significant difference between the two groups, with p-values well above the alpha level of 0.01.
 This outcome indicates that students from both groups began the course with comparable levels of foundational knowledge and continued to progress at a similar rate, as demonstrated by their initial and mid-content quiz scores.

 The similarity in scores on the mid-content quizzes, where Group A had a mean score of 76.3% and Group B had a mean score of 77.1%, suggests that both groups have engaged with and comprehended the course material to a similar extent by the midpoint of the course.
 The absence of a significant disparity in quiz performance from the beginning to the mid-content of the course suggests that the educational content and teaching methods were equally accessible and effective for both groups, allowing students to advance their understanding at a similar pace.